 Jefferies Financial Group, Inc. ("Jefferies", formerly Leucadia National Corporation) and CF Turul LLC ("Fortress", an affiliate of Fortress Investment Group, LLC) beneficially own a significant portion of our outstanding common stock.
 In connection with the Spectrum Merger, Jefferies designated an independent director to the Company's board of directors who satisfied certain independence requirements set forth in the Merger Agreement and who joined the board of directors at the effective time of the Spectrum Merger.
-Also in connection with the Spectrum Merger, and pursuant to a stockholder agreement entered into between Jefferies and the Company, Jefferies has a continuing right, subject to certain conditions, to designate one nominee to the Company's board of directors.
-Because of the foregoing, Jefferies and Fortress may exercise significant influence over the Company's business and affairs, including over matters submitted to a vote of stockholders, such as the election of directors, the removal of directors, and approval of significant corporate transactions.
+Also in connection with the Spectrum Merger, and pursuant to a stockholder agreement entered into between Jefferies and the Company.
+Jefferies has a continuing right, subject to certain conditions, to designate one nominee to the Company's board of directors.
+Because of the foregoing, Jefferies and Fortress may exercise significant influence over the Company's business and affairs, including over matters submitted to a vote of stockholders, such as the election of directors, the removal of admetors, and approval of significant corporate transactions.
 This influence may have the effect of discouraging offers to acquire the Company.
-Pursuant to the Company's amended and restated certificate of incorporation, Jefferies and Fortress are, and pursuant to the stockholder agreement entered into in connection with the Spectrum merger, Jefferies is, subject to certain restrictions on the transfer of our common stock.
+Pursuant to the Company's bard to the Spectrum incomposition in concision with the Spectrum merger, Jefferies is, subject to certain restrictions on the transfer of our common stock.
 However, if, in compliance with such restrictions or after their expiration, Jefferies and Fortress were to sell or otherwise transfer all or a large percentage of its holdings, the price of our common stock could decline.